Delta 8 or Delta 9 - What is stronger?

 • Regulating appetite

-To keep this system functioning, the human body naturally produces compounds called “endocannabinoids.”
-The job of these cells is to keep the body functioning by continuously sending signals throughout the body.
+The human body naturally produces compounds called “endocannabinoids” to keep the ECS functioning by continuously sending signals throughout the body.

 This causes the THC to alter the brain’s communication between neurons, creating different effects.

-But due to each THC variant being different from the next, it interacts with the cannabinoid receptors in its own way.
+However, due to each THC variant being different from the next, they interact with the cannabinoid receptors in their own way.

 What is Delta-9 THC?

-And while Delta-9 does come from marijuana, it can also be derived from hemp.
+Delta-9 THC is most commonly associated with marijuana, but it can also be derived from hemp.

 This compound got its name from where its chemical bond is placed—on the 9th carbon chain.